 Deana Hutchison, a longtime resident of Whitehall, believes the increase in police spending is necessary, but she’s against it being funded through a permanent tax.

 “Our police are amazing and I appreciate that,” Hutchison said in a message.
 “It’s the forever tax that isn’t appropriate…they [sic] should have to live within our means.”

 In addition to annual revenue from the levy, the Whitehall Division of Police will also continue to be funded by the City’s budget.
 The approved 2022 city budget allocates 23% of the annual expenditures to the police department, a total of nearly $8.3 million.
 That amounts to an increase of 8.8% from 2021 to 2022, without the levy.

 Hutchison reports receiving four mailers about the levy alone, with two being funded by the city and two by a local car dealership.
 She said plainclothes officers have also knocked on her door, asking to discuss the levy’s details.

-According to Maggard, if passed, revenue from the levy the hiring of six new police officers as well as a 9,000 square foot renovation and 13,000 square foot expansion of the local police station.
+According to Maggard, if passed, revenue from the levy will fund the hiring of six new police officers as well as a 9,000 square foot renovation and 13,000 square foot expansion of the local police station.
 There are currently 54 full-time officers on staff, according to Chief of Police Mike Crispen.